Stevela-hn/cse15l-lab-reports/Lab2.md

     java StringServer 4000
     ```
     Upon getting done, the terminal should output `Server Started!
 Visit http://localhost:4000` to indicate a successful running.
-3. In a brower of local computer, open (http://localhost:4000) to play with the server.
+3. In a brower of local computer, open http://localhost:4000 to play with the server.

 Quick Notes
 - `4000` is a **port** that the web server runs on.
 It's not special, and feel free to pick others.
 It is an extra part of a URL that’s often used in development.
 - `localhost` refers to the current computer.
+- You will see an white-board after accessing the link.
+That's the "home page" the author mentioned in the implementation part.